Matters — March 2026

 Mar 25: Deferred

-The City Plan Commission proposes updating its Rules of Procedure to expand its responsibilities to include the zoning ordinance advisory committee.
-This change would strengthen the commission's role in coordinating zoning-related decisions across the city.
-The amendment clarifies how the commission will work with the zoning advisory committee on citywide zoning matters.
+The City Plan Commission is amending its rules of procedure to expand the zoning ordinance advisory committee's responsibilities.
+This change would strengthen the committee's role in the zoning review process citywide.

 Mar 25: Approved As Amended

-The City is amending the Dallas Housing Resource Catalog, which documents programs and resources related to the Housing Tax Credit Program, Dallas Housing Finance Corporation, and Dallas Public Facility Corporation.
-This update affects how housing finance and assistance programs are organized and presented to residents and administrators.
-The Office of Housing and Community Empowerment is overseeing this amendment.
+The city is amending the Dallas Housing Resource Catalog to update Housing Tax Credit Program statements and policies involving the Dallas Housing Finance Corporation and Dallas Public Facility Corporation.
+This amendment affects how housing finance resources and tax credit opportunities are documented and managed.
+The update supports the city's efforts to streamline access to housing resources for residents and developers.

 Dallas Housing Resource Catalog Amendment (26-984A)

-The city is amending the Dallas Housing Resource Catalog to update program statements and documentation from the Dallas Housing Finance Corporation and Dallas Public Facility Corporation, including changes to Housing Tax Credit Program frameworks.
-This catalog update affects how residents and stakeholders access information about available housing finance programs and tax credit opportunities in Dallas.
+The Dallas Housing Resource Catalog is being amended to update program statements and resources related to the Dallas Housing Finance Corporation, Dallas Public Facility Corporation, and Housing Tax Credit Program.
+This catalog update affects how residents and organizations access information about available housing programs and financing options in Dallas.
+The Housing and Homelessness Solutions Committee is overseeing the amendment.

 Municue is in beta